OctopusDeploy/docs/docs/administration/octopus-server-disaster-recovery.md

 Using the offline recovery server you allocated for Disaster Recovery, follow the checklist below to copy the Production installation settings for your Single Server.

 - - Install SQL Server.
- - Install Octopus by replicating the installation of the current Octopus Server version you are using.Â It is crucial to use the same version you currently have installed in Production.
+ - Install Octopus by replicating the installation of the current Octopus Server version you are using.
+It is crucial to use the same version you currently have installed in Production.
  - Configure Octopus Installation to match Production settings.